AllenDowney/PhysicalModelingInMatlab/README.md

-# Physical Modeling in MATLAB
+# Modeling and Simulation in MATLAB

-*Physical Modeling in MATLAB* is an introduction to programming in MATLAB and simulation of physical systems by [Allen Downey](http://allendowney.com/wp/), revised and maintained by [Craig Scratchley](https://www.sfu.ca/engineering/faculty-and-staff/faculty/craig_scratchley.html)
+*Modeling and Simulation in MATLAB* is an introduction to programming in MATLAB and simulation of physical systems by [Allen Downey](http://allendowney.com/wp/), revised and maintained by [Craig Scratchley](https://www.sfu.ca/engineering/faculty-and-staff/faculty/craig_scratchley.html)